SacArea-BayDeltaProjects/HydroRDITemplate/README.md

 Before Compiling/Sending to Datalogger:

 1. Use "Tools" menu to set .dld datalogger type for the target datalogger (CR6 or CR1000).
 (Tools>Set .DLD Datalogger Type...
 OR Ctrl+E)
 2. Select proper constants in Customize Constants menu.
 (Tools>Customize Constants...)
+This can be done manually if the Customize Constants function isn't working well.

    Description of constants: